dport96/ITM352/morea/115.Server-side-processing/experience-server-side-form-processing.md

 On your server, replace the `response.send()` with `response.redirect('receipt.html?quantity=' + q);`.
 This will tell the browser (the client) to do a GET request for the file `receipt.html` with a query string with key `quantity` and value whatever is in the variable `q` (which is the quantity purchased).
 Quit and restart the server, reload `order_page.html` to test.

 d.
-Modify the response on the server to redirect back to `order_page.html` when there is an error with the query string generated from `request.body`.
+Modify the response on the server to redirect back to `order_page.html` when there is an error with the query string `?error=Invalid%20Quantity&quantity_textbox=' + q`.
+In  `order_page.html` where you check if the query string has `quantity_textbox`, also check if the query string has key `error` and put its value in an alert panel (i.e. "Invalid Quantity").

 (**Extra Credit**) Create a micro-service to validate a quantity and respond an invoice.
 Have `order_page.html` fetch the invoice and display it after the purchase button is pressed.
 This should be done without leaving (or reloading) `order_page.html`.
 Hint: do not have an action for the the form or change it so that it does the fetch to the micro-service rather than POST to the server.

-#### Extra Credit Exercise 5: Processing multiple inputs
+#### Extra Credit: Processing multiple inputs
 Let's make it possible to select quantities of a product from the shared products data.
 Copy `info_server_Ex4.js` and name it `info_server_Ex5.js`.
 Copy `order_page.html` and rename it `order_page_Ex5.html`.

 Task 1: Make `order_page_Ex5.html` display inputs for all products in `product_data.js`.
 Replace the `<form>` element with